Skip to main content

 Many of the clothes bought are thrown away after being worn just a handful of times: the industry produces an estimated 92 million tonnes of textiles waste annually, much of which is burnt or finds its way to landfill, while less than 1% of used clothing is recycled into new garments.

-Some of this waste consists of items that never even reached the consumer – clothing lines that have become outdated and so are destroyed instead of sold.
+Some of this waste consists of new items that never even reached the consumer – clothing lines that have become outdated and so are destroyed instead of sold.

 Piles of clothes in desert